When a kitchen renovation ends (you can see the kitchen reveal here), it’s awesome!

 And I’m all about getting the most storage you can out of cabinets!

 A stack of eight plates only takes up about 5-6 inches, so you don’t need a ton of extra space above that.

 Meaning the cabinets could probably fit three shelves each, giving us more room for storage!

 Our cabinets came with holes drilled at 3-inch intervals the entire height of the cabinet for the brackets to hold shelving, so we could put the shelves wherever we wanted.

-So obviously we headed to Home Depot to find some more shelving!
+So obviously we headed to find some more shelving!

 Tip: We brought along one of the original shelves so we could match the color and overall look of the shelf.
 We knew it wouldn’t match exactly – and really it didn’t matter since most people don’t see the inside of your cabinet (unless you take pictures and post it on your blog!) – but we wanted the shelves to look similar.

-Remember to measure the width of every cabinet before heading to Home Depot, too.
+Remember to measure the width of every cabinet before heading to the hardware store, too.